 Greek and Italian cultures combined to make the name Alessandra which later transformed into this quintessentially ‘50s name with a particularly powerful meaning: “defending men [as in all mankind].”

 This sweet name was popularly shortened to Peggy throughout the decade and has the ornate meaning of “pearl.”

 As an adorable nickname for Judith, it outranked its original by a few slots throughout the '50s.
 Both also have two meanings taken from the Bible: “He will be praised” and “woman from Judea.”

 English speakers switched things up from the Greek name Dorothea by tweaking the ending just a bit.
 Like Janet, it has a flatteringly spiritual meaning: “gift of God.”

 Like the legendary beauty Helen of Troy herself, this name comes from Greek and means “bright, shining light” — a wonderful fit for someone who always sees the sunny side of things!

 Like Patricia, this timeless name for ladies means “noble” and will give anyone with it a respectful air of dignity.

-Of course, there are so many other incredible names that young girls were given during the decade that didn't quite make it into the top 100 listed by the SSA.
+Of course, there are so many other incredible names that young girls were given during the decade that didn't quite make it into the top 100 listed.
 If you didn't spot your name here, that just means you're even more unique — or ahead of your time.